ombhd/my_tools_installer/README.md

 ## What's this script doing ?

  -  It installs brew.
- -  It installs valgrind, htop, docker, docker-machine and minikube with brew.
+ -  It installs valgrind, nodejs, docker, docker-machine and minikube with brew.
  -  It installs dmcm; a command to create virtual machines with docker-machine.

 ## How to run ?